György Kiss (footballer)

 György Kiss (born 22 May 1975) was a Hungarian football defender who last played for Nantwich Town in the Northern Premier League Division One South in 2008.
-He now works for West Bromwich Albion in the medical team.
+He previously worked for West Bromwich Albion in the medical team.
+He now does so for Stoke City FC.

 Club career

 Kiss previously played for Dunaferr, Ferencváros and Vasas in the Nemzeti Bajnokság I, where he made 182 league appearances.